sboysel/fredr/README.md

 designed with simplicity and flexibility in mind.
 In addition a generic query function `fredr` to return any query as a `tbl_df`, the package also provides convenience functions `fredr_search` and `fredr_series` to simplify the process to finding and importing FRED series as `R` objects.
-Nearly all optional parameters supplied to these functions are relayed verbatim to the API.
-Therefore, the user is strongly encouraged to read the full [FRED API](https://research.stlouisfed.org/docs/api/fred/) to leverage the full power of the FRED API and `fredr` The convenience function `api_docs` quickly brings up the web documentation.
+As nearly all optional parameters supplied to these functions are relayed verbatim to the API, the user is strongly encouraged to read the full [FRED API](https://research.stlouisfed.org/docs/api/fred/) to leverage the full power of the FRED API and `fredr`.
+The convenience function `api_docs` quickly brings up the web documentation.
 See the [section below](#api_docs) for usage examples.
 ## Installation